etdev/algorithms/README.md

 algorithms
 ==========

-Various algorithms implemented in Java
+Various algorithms implemented in Java and Ruby